-It's worth noting that when a search engine comes across a Turtl Doc it will automatically try to index it.
+It's worth noting that when a search engine comes across a Turtl Doc that has been set for Public access, it will automatically try to index it.
 If you don't want this to happen, read our SEO and Indexing guide to learn how to turn off indexing on Docs.

 1. Optimize your Turtl Doc